 Drawing on the tilt shift/time lapse methods used in his wildly popular short film ‘Little Bristol’ and Nim Jethwa will create a new ‘Little Edinburgh’ short film.

-Jack Lockhart uses a distinctive animation style combining moving image and paintings.
+Jack Lockhart uses a distinctive animation style combining moving image and painting.

 Kris Kubik will be working to create four short films, based on wildlife habitats and species with local footage from the Water of Leith.